 Podcasts are a popular, easy- listening format for experts to share views, host conversations with other experts, and impart knowledge.
 They are similar to radio broadcasts, consisting of downloadable audio files, and are generally part of a themed series.
 The CTC-SRH’s podcasts are aimed at sexual and reproductive health clinicians and other staff members who are looking for current and easily digested segments of information that can be accessed from both computers and mobile devices.

-The CTC-SRH produces several standalone podcast episodes on a variety of topics, such as preventing congenital syphilis or basic infertility services.
-Our podcast, Clinical Chats, is the overarching name for all our episodes, and it encompasses several sub-series.
-The two active sub-series are titled Coding with Ann and Reproductive Justice (see below).
+The CTC-SRH produces regular podcast episodes on a variety of topics, such as preventing congenital syphilis or basic infertility services.
+Our podcast, Clinical Chats, is the overarching name for all our episodes, and it encompasses several sub-series, including Reproductive Justice, Addressing Pregnancy-Associated Deaths, and Coding with Ann.

 One to two podcast episodes are released every month and can be found on Apple Podcasts, Spotify, Google Podcasts, Stitcher, and other major streaming platforms for easy on-the-go listening.
 All the podcast episodes can also be streamed directly from our website.